Essential Algeria: Algiers, Tipaza, and Kabylie

 Algeria offers very different seasons by region.
 For the Sahara (Tassili, Hoggar): October to April (cool season, mild days 20-25 °C, nights 5-15 °C).
 Strictly avoid May to September (50 °C+ during the day, dangerous).
 For Algiers and the coast: March-June and September-October (ideal Mediterranean climate, 20-28 °C).
 Avoid July-August on the coast (stifling heat, humidity).
 For Constantine, Timgad, and Djemila: April-June and September-October.
 For Kabylie: May-October (winter rainy, some passes snow-covered).
 Ramadan shifts some habits (restaurants closed during the day).

-Algeria is generally safe for tourists with an accredited local partner, in northern tourist zones and Sahara with guide.
-Absolutely avoid: southern border zones (Mali, Niger, Libya) and some far-southeastern zones.
-Visa mandatory (apply at French consulate with official invitation from your Algerian partner, around €110, 3-week delay).
-Money: prefer euros or dollars to exchange locally (parallel rate 50% more advantageous than official).
-Cards accepted only in major hotels.
-Avoid tap water (bottled water).
-Photos: forbidden in military and border zones (signage everywhere).
-Modest dress recommended (shoulders and knees covered), particularly outside Algiers.
-Women traveling alone are welcomed without difficulties but dress modestly.
+Algeria is generally safe for travelers accompanied by an accredited local partner, in northern tourist areas as in the Sahara.
+Absolutely avoid the southern border zones (Mali, Niger, Libya).
+Visa mandatory, around 110 euros, with an official invitation and a 3-week processing time.
+Bring euros to exchange locally, the parallel rate being far more advantageous; cards accepted only in major hotels.
+Bottled water only, photos forbidden in military and border zones, modest dress recommended outside Algiers.
+Women traveling alone are well received.

 Moderate level.
 Expeditions combine 4×4 (1-2 h/day) and walking (5-15 km/day, 6-8 h, elevation 200-500 m).
 No technical difficulty but good fitness required.
 Bivouac in Tuareg tent or under the stars, nights sometimes cool (5-10 °C).
 Recommended from age 12.

-Very widely, yes — complex colonial heritage but French remains the language of higher education, administration, and culture.
+Very widely, yes, complex colonial heritage but French remains the language of higher education, administration, and culture.
 Almost all Algerians in cities speak fluent French.
 In the countryside and with Tuaregs, Arabic or Tamazight predominate (guides speak French).

-Not at all — Algeria welcomes all travelers without distinction.
+Not at all, Algeria welcomes all travelers without distinction.
 During Ramadan, some restaurants close during the day but hotels stay open (and bring room service trays).
 Modest dress recommended (shoulders and knees covered) particularly outside Algiers.

 From age 12 for Tassili (physical effort).
 Younger (8 years+) for Algiers, the coast, and Kabylie which are accessible.
 Total safety in tourist zones, warm welcome for children, comfortable family hotels.